 Paz currently works at the Institut Catalá d’Oncologia ICO as Nursing Research Coordinator and is an Associate professor at Barcelona University.
 She has been an EONS Board Member during the period of 1999-2006 and has worked in Oncology since 1985.
 She also got a degree as clinical Psychologist.
 Her specilities are in Nursing Cancer Care - Oncology; Nursing Education; Nursing Research and Psycho-social support.

 Sara Torcato Parreira, Portugal

-Sara Torcato Parreira is a specialist oncology nurse, with an MSc in oncology nursing, working at the Oncology Day Unit at Fernando Fonseca Hospital, in Amadora, Portugal.
-She holds a post-graduate degree in community nursing and is currently a post-graduate student in nursing management.
-She is currently the Breast Cancer Group Coordinator for the Portuguese Oncology Nursing Association, as well as the National Representative for the Young Cancer Nurses Project.
-Sara is also a member of a Portuguese NGO that supports oncology nutrition.
+Sara Torcato Parreira is a specialist oncology nurse, with an MSc in oncology nursing, working at the Oncology Day Unit at CUF Infante Santo Hospital, in Lisbon, Portugal.
+She holds post-graduate degrees in community nursing and in nursing management.
+She is currently a non-executive EONS Board Member, representing European Young Cancer Nurses.
+She is an active member of her national society (AEOP) and is also a volunteer in a Portuguese NGO that supports oncology nutrition.
 She is interested in raising awareness about the value of cancer nursing and in developing a broad nursing community.

 Eugenia Trigoso Arjona, Spain

 Eugenia has worked at the Cantonal Hospital (Geneva), Neonatal Intensive care, Sondureta Hospital (Spain) and has been working at the Paediatric Oncology and Transplants, Hospital U y Politécnico “LA FE” for the last 20 years.
 She is an active member of nurses groups (GEET, EBMT, SEEO and EONS) and Chair of the Pediatric Committee of EBMT.
 Involved in several Nurses Training courses and has been a volunteer nurse at Barretstown (Ireland) since 2009.